Nebulaetrix/Lethal-Company-Modding/README.md

-A repo for notes on Lethal Company Modding\
+A repo for notes on Lethal Company Modding.\
 You can find the obsidian link [here](https://lc-modding-wiki.netlify.app)